Please change your location to view this page.

 Liz has a long-standing interest in how the law applies to volunteers, all aspects of charity law and not-for-profit legal structures.
 As well as being a lawyer, Liz is a qualified workplace trainer and has an interest in providing engaging, plain-language training about the law.
 Liz is currently completing postgraduate studies in education – with a focus on digital innovation and the law.

-Mae Tanner, Lawyer and Trainer - Not-for-profit Law Training
+Mae Tanner, Senior Lawyer and Trainer - Not-for-profit Law Training

 Mae joined Not-for-profit Law as a Lawyer and Trainer in 2016.
 Mae has over ten years’ experience in legal practice – including as a commercial lawyer in Australia and as a legal advisor working internationally with NGOs, government bodies and the United Nations on governance and regulatory issues.
 Mae has a Masters in Human Rights and has been an active volunteer in the not-for-profit sector.
 Previously a board member for a Canberra based international aid organisation, more recently Mae has worked with a global group to establish an association of human rights advocates and activists, and volunteered at the Asylum Seeker Resource Centre’s Human Rights Clinic in Melbourne.

 Kaela Hughes, Lawyer and Trainer - Not-for-profit Law Training